Shippable/docs/sources/platform/server/install-onebox.md

 * You need nodes to run your jobs.
 For more on different node types and detailed instructions on choosing and configuring a type, please read our docs on [Choosing and configuring a node type](/platform/server/build-config/#choosing-node-types)

-By default, system and custom nodes are enabled and this is what most customers end up using.
-If you want to use dynamic nodes, please contact `support@shippable.com` for further instructions.

 * Choose the appropriate `Default cluster type`, which is the operating system and version of your build nodes.
 For example, if you want to build your repositories on a Ubuntu 16.04 build machine, you would choose `custom__x86_64_Ubuntu_16.04`.
 Do not choose any type starting with `dynamic`.

 <img src="/images/platform/tutorial/server/buildplane-cluster.png">